DanielVargas13/web-science-for-front-end-engineers/chapter1.md

 > The term 'Front-End Engineer' will perhaps be more descriptive of what client-side developers primary responsibilities will be in the present and future.

-This book is therefore aimed at upskilling and informing developers about computer science that relates to the client-side, which although strongly linked to general Computer Science, differs in its application.
+This book is therefore aimed at upskilling and informing developers about computer science that relates to the client-side, which although strongly linked to general Computer Science, is more relevant for Front-End Engineers..